Firmware-Action

 path: ./Edk2

-key: edk2-${{ matrix.edk2-version }}
+key: edk2-${{ matrix.edk2-version }}-example

 - name: Get versions of edk2